Patient education: Coronary artery bypass graft surgery (Beyond the Basics)

 CARE AFTER BYPASS SURGERY

 Cardiac recovery and care is discussed in detail in a separate topic review.
-(See "Patient information: Recovery after coronary artery bypass graft surgery (CABG) (Beyond the Basics)".)
+(See "Patient education: Recovery after coronary artery bypass graft surgery (CABG) (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION